carozum/developping-ai-applications/documentation/readMe.md

 - category score : confidence of a violation. larger numbers --> greater certainty of violation.
 Numbers are between 0 and 1 but are not probabilities
 - flagged True / False indicator of a violation

+category scores : we have to determine appropriate thresholds for each use case.
+- stricter thresholds may result in *fewer false negative* (students communications in a school...).
+To flag more content even if that means accidentally flagging some non-violations.
+The goal is here to minimize the number of missed violations so called false negatives
+- or more lenient thresholds may result in *fewer false positive* (communication, law enforcement) so reports on crimes are not accidentally flagged.
+Incorrectly flagging a crime report here would be an example of false positive.

+### Speech to text audio transcription endpoint with whisper
+- model Whisper
+- audio transcripts
+    - automating meeting transcripts
+    - video caption generation (accessibility)
+- translate audio from one language into an english transcript
+- supports mp3, mp4, mpeg, mpga, m4a, wav, webm (25MB limit)
+- other languages than english are supported

+The audio file is read and then stored as binary format.

+### Speech Translation endpoint with whisper
+- Translate and transcribe audio
+- limited to English transcripts? (german to english but not german to french ?)
+- supports mp3, mp4, mpeg, mpga, m4a, wav, webm (25MB limit)
+QUality varies on audio quality, audio language and model's knowledge.
+Beware before creating a whole application on that model and endpoint. --> to help the model do the best, we can provide a prompt to the model.
+Can improve the quality of the model by:
+- providing an example of desired style
+- provide context on transcript context

 ## converting the response into a dictionary
 print(response.model_dump())